How To Achieve A Clutter Free Home

 There are many ways you can easily label.
 There’s fancy labels, which I love.
 You can use a label maker.
 Or you can just use Post-It notes to put in places where things go.

-No matter how you label, just make sure you label.
 Another easy thing to do is create a diagram for where everything goes.
 I have done this for filing cabinets, kitchens, pantries, and clothes.
 It doesn’t have to be pretty, just functional.